Internet-Draft | CoAP pubsub | March 2025 |

 On success, the broker returns a 2.05 (Content) response, specifying the list of links to topic resources associated with this topic collection (see Section 2.2).¶

-A client MAY retrieve a list of links to topics it is authorized to access, based on its permissions.¶
+A client MAY retrieve a list of links to topics it is authorized to access, based on its permissions.
+A broker MUST implement topic collection discovery.¶

 Example:¶

 Upon success, the broker responds with a 2.05 (Content), providing a list of links to topic resources associated with this topic collection that match the request's filter criteria (refer to Section 2.3.3).
-A positive match happens only when each request parameter is present with the indicated value in the topic resource representation.¶
+A positive match happens only when each topic property in the request payload is present with the indicated value in the topic resource representation.¶

 Example:¶

-A client can add a new topic-configurations to a collection of topics by submitting an initial representation of the initial topic resource (see Section 2.2) in a POST request to the topic collection URI.
-The request MUST specify at least a subset of the properties in Section 2.2.1, namely: topic-name and resource-type.¶
+A client can add a new topic to a collection of topics by submitting an initial representation of the topic resource (see Section 2.2) in a POST request to the topic collection URI.
+The request MUST specify at least a subset of the topic properties in Section 2.2.1, namely: "topic-name" and "resource-type".¶

 When "initialize" is set to "false" or omitted, the topic will only be fully created after data is published to it.¶

 On success, the broker returns a 2.01 (Created) response, indicating the Location-Path of the new topic and the current representation of the topic resource.
-The response payload includes a CBOR map with key-value pairs.
-The response MUST include the required topic properties (see Section 2.2.1), namely: "topic-name", "resource-type" and "topic-data".
-It MAY also include a number of optional properties too.¶
+The response payload includes a CBOR map.
+The response MUST include the required topic properties (see Section 2.2.1), namely: "topic-name", "resource-type", and "topic-data".
+It MAY also include a number of optional topic properties too.
+The response MUST have Content-Format set to TBD606 ("application/core-pubsub+cbor").¶

-If requirements are defined for the client to create the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST respond with a 4.03 (Forbidden) error.
-The response MUST have Content-Format set to "application/core-pubsub+cbor".¶
+If requirements are defined for the client to create the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST reply with a 4.03 (Forbidden) error response.¶

-The broker MUST issue a 4.00 (Bad Request) error if a received parameter is invalid, unrecognized, or if the topic-name is already in use or otherwise invalid.¶
+The broker MUST reply with a 4.00 (Bad Request) error response if a received parameter is invalid, unrecognized, or if the "topic-name" is already in use or otherwise invalid.¶

 These are the interactions that can happen at the topic resource level.¶